Digital learning: Digital Literacy in Education

-Digital literacy is the key to effective utilization of digital learning.
-The competencies are technical mastery, critical thinking to identify the quality of digital content, cybersecurity, excellent communication, creativity, and ethics in responsible online life.
 Organizations such as Uncast and the International Society for Technology in Education (ISTE) promote digital literacy frameworks to direct educators and learners in developing the skills.
 The digital divide is a concern area as the level of socioeconomic status, geography, and disabilities come into play when it comes to getting access to technology and digital literacy training.
 Equal access to the internet and new techniques requires high-speed internet and digital tools to achieve this, equal distribution of digital tools and online capabilities.